sorzkode/mirc_scripts_archive/hawkee.com/malum_script/README.md

 - **Operating System**: Windows 95/98 era compatibility
 - **Dependencies**: Requires mIRC client software

-## 📚 Historical Context

-MaLum 7.2 represents the IRC scripting culture of the late 1990s, when IRC was one of the primary forms of real-time internet communication.
-Scripts like MaLum provided power users with extensive customization and automation capabilities that weren't available in base IRC clients.

-This era of IRC scripting was characterized by:

-- Community-driven development
-- Feature-rich, all-in-one solutions
-- Network-specific optimizations
-- Integration of various internet services (email, web, etc.)
-- Social features and games

-## 🔐 Security Notice

-**This script contains features that may be considered inappropriate or potentially harmful by modern standards:**

-- Email bombing capabilities
-- Network scanning tools
-- Automated ban/kick systems
-- Clone detection and management
-- Innapropriate language etc.

-These features were common in IRC scripts of this era but should be used responsibly and in accordance with modern network policies and laws.

-## 🤝 Contributing

-If you have additional information about this script, its history, or related files, please feel free to contribute.
-This includes:

-- Historical documentation
-- Screenshots or usage examples
-- Related scripts or files
-- Corrections to historical information

 ## 📜 License & Legal

 This script is archived for historical preservation.
 Original copyright belongs to the original authors (PyroMan and KRAkeR).
 If you are an original author or copyright holder and have concerns about this archive, please contact the repository maintainer.